ibm-cloud-docs/containers/cs_cluster_plan_ha.md

 <p class="note">You can create a multizone cluster in one of the supported [multizone metro locations](/docs/containers?topic=containers-regions-and-zones#zones) only.</p>

 **Why do I need worker nodes in three zones?** </br>
-Distributing your work load across three zones ensures high availability for your app in case one or two zones are not available.
+Distributing your workload across three zones ensures high availability for your app in case a zone becomes unavailable.
 You must have your worker nodes spread evenly across all three availability zones to meet the [{{site.data.keyword.cloud_notm}} service level agreement (SLA)](/docs/overview?topic=overview-slas) for HA configuration.
 This setup also makes your cluster more cost-efficient.
 Why is that, you ask?
 Here is an example.

 Let's say you need a worker node with six cores to handle the workload for your app.
 To make your cluster more available, you have the following options: